The British embassy in Moscow provides a guide to Russian adoption regulations.

 - if the child is older than 10, a statement of his/her consent to the adoption;

-- if the child is younger than 10, a statement from his/her natural parents agreeing to the adoption, or documents explaining why parental consent is not required;
+- if the child is younger than 10, a statement from their natural parents agreeing to the adoption, or documents explaining why parental consent isn’t necessary;

 - a statement of consent from the director of the institution where the child lives.